1egoman/biome/README.md

+# Biome
+A small script to manage a project's environment variables.

 - `biome init`
+  Creates a new project and links it with the project in the current directory.
 - `biome add`
+  Add a variable to the current or specified project
 - `biome use`
+  Open a subshell sourcing the current or specified project.
 - `$include within the project.json file`
 - `BIOME_LOCAL_NAME`
 - `BIOME_FOLDER_NAME`

+## How it works:
+For each project, biome creates 2 files: a local `Biomefile` and a global `project.json`.
+The local `Biomefile` can be committed to source control because it just contains a reference to the global project.
+The `project.json` is stored in `~/.biome/project.json`, where `project` is replaced with the identifier in the `Biomefile`.
+This file is where the environment variables themselves are actually stored.
+Since each user can have a separate `project.json` for each system, everyone can customize their config to suit their needs.

 # Global files
 A `~/.biome` folder with a json file for each project: